 2. Enable ZPE Cloud Services in the Nodegrid Device

 Before you use the ZPE Cloud features, the ZPE Cloud needs access to the Nodegrid device.
-To access the device remotely you also need to enable remote access.
+To access the device remotely, it is necessary to enable remote access.

 2.1 Enabling ZPE Cloud to access the Nodegrid device